andrei-tatar/node-red-contrib-smartnora/doc/nodes/doorbell/README.md

 Node attributes:
 - [Common](../common.md)

-**Notice:** Make sure the device has `Voice notifications` set to `On` in the Google Home app, otherwise you won't receive any notifications.
+**Notice:** Make sure the device has `Voice notifications` set to `On` and is assigned to a Home/Room in the Google Home app, otherwise you won't receive any notifications.

 Input payload is an object with the following properties:
 - `online` - boolean: true/false, default: true.
 Flag that indicates if a device is online.